What’s the best way to learn German free online?

-FluentU is an online language learning program that offers the best real-world video and audio to help you learn German through online immersion.
+FluentU is an online language learning program that makes authentic video and audio completely understandable, helping you learn German through online immersion.
 While not a MOOC in the truest meaning of the word, it’s structured like an easy-to-follow course, and its learning material is stupendous.

 FluentU is available for iOS and Android and offers a free trial for those looking to learn German online.